sensei-hacker/inavwiki/Howto:-CC3D-flight-controller,-minimOSD,-GPS-and-LTM-telemetry-for-fixed-wing.md

 If your GPS receiver have enough satellites visible you'll be able to check the 3D fix in GPS tab
 ![3D fix] (http://s8.hostingkartinok.com/uploads/images/2017/02/2db676b5f03d436480919b1cbc945fb5.png)

-By default iNav won't arm without GPS fix if the GPS feature is ON.
+By default INAV won't arm without GPS fix if the GPS feature is ON.
 To disable it use CLI: "set nav_extra_arming_safety = OFF".
 And it is highly recomended to switch it back ON before real flights.

 If your receiver connection is other than Parallel PWM Receiver, then you'll be able to setup battery voltage, current, RSSI monitoring.
 It is very userful.
 So IMHO a PPM is a must for CC3D FC.